+To answer research sub-question 3, a virtual model was created that consists of virtual inertia, damping and springs.
+The virtual springs are torsional springs attached to the camera frame and the feature positions.
 To reduce undesired effects, the spring constants of these virtual springs are adjusted by three penalties.
 These penalties take into account the Euclidean distance of a feature with respect to the camera frame, the physical limits of the pan-tilt actuator and the sudden introduction of new features within the field-of-view of the camera.

-The motion induced by the virtual model was demonstrated through simulations.
+To answer research sub-question 4, the motion induced by the virtual model was demonstrated through simulations.
 These simulations demonstrated that a smooth motion is obtained if tuned correctly, that is able to track features while the camera is in motion.
 The effect of the introduced spring torque penalties have been demonstrated to work as intended, to a limited extent.
 These simulations also showed limitations of the designed algorithm.

-A physical experiment was proposed to demonstrate the beneficial effect of the gaze control algorithm.
-However, meaningful data to support the hypothesis that the designed gaze control algorithm has a beneficial effect on the VO process has not yet been obtained.
+To answer research sub-question 5, a physical experiment was proposed to demonstrate the beneficial effect of the gaze control algorithm.
+However, meaningful data to support the hypothesis that the designed gaze control algorithm has a beneficial effect on the VO process has not been obtained due to a flawed implementation of the experiment.

 The simulation results combined with the preliminary experiments make it plausible that the designed gaze control algorithm can improve the reliability of the visual odometry process.
 However, due to the lack of physical, experimental data, the intended improvement by the gaze control algorithm has not been demonstrated.
 Further experimentation is required to determine the beneficial effect of the gaze control algorithm.
+Therefore, the research question can not definitively be answered on the basis of this report alone.